jrtorres/watson-assistant-workshop/README.md

 ## Summary

 The Watson Assistant service was able to handle gathering multiple pieces of information, parsing the user input, and placing the values into a context that was used to inject into the response back to the user.
+In a future lab you'll see how chatbots like this that always ask a fixed set of questions are much  easier  to write when the Slots feature is used.